Texas Overtime Laws

 - The employee has obtained their expert/specific knowledge through a “prolonged course of specialized intellectual instruction.”

 In addition to misclassifying employees, another way that employers avoid paying overtime is by offering employees paid time off in the future in exchange for overtime hours, offering to pay employees “under the table” (which is illegal for more than one reason), or asking employees to work off of the clock, such as answering emails during their lunch break or putting in a few hours when they are at home.

 How Our Experienced Texas Overtime Attorneys at the Offices of Linquist Wood Edwards LLP Can Help

 As is evident by all of the information provided above, overtime laws can be very difficult to understand, and whether or not you are entitled to overtime pay, and if so, by which method your overtime pay should be calculated, can be very confusing.
 In general, most employees are entitled to time and a half when they work more than 40 hours a week.

 While there are multiple exceptions to this rule, if you are an hourly employee, an employee who makes a salary that is less than $445 per week, an employee who is not entitled to overtime pay due to a statutory exemption, or an employee who does not meet all of the criteria listed on an overtime exemption test, you are entitled to overtime pay.

 If you believe that overtime pay that you are rightfully owed has been withheld, it is important that you work with an experienced overtime and employment law attorney.
 Our law firm can guide you through approaching your employer about overtime pay, and what to do if overtime pay is denied, including how to submit a wage claim in Texas.
 We can also assist you in filing your own lawsuit in court.

-For your free consultation with our experienced Texas employment attorneys, contact our law firm today.
+For a consultation with our experienced Texas employment attorneys, contact our law firm today.
 We are passionate about protecting the rights of workers in our state.